-The sole proprietor designation is a high-level description used for federal income tax purposes - a sole proprietor pays income taxes on Schedule C, along with the individual tax return, as detailed above.
+The sole proprietor designation is a high-level description used for federal income tax purposes.
+It means that a sole proprietor pays income taxes on revenue shown on Schedule C, on their individual tax return, as detailed above.
 For example, a sole proprietor may produce and sell a product to customers and pay taxes on the sales proceeds.

 An independent contractor works for someone else and receives a 1099-MISC form (similar to a W-2 form for employees) showing income for the year.
 They will show their income from the 1099 form as self-employment income on Schedule C.

 All About Sole Proprietors and Sole Proprietorship

-The sole proprietorship is the most common form of business organization in the U.S.; over 23 million million people are sole proprietors, and this type of business represents 73% of all businesses in the U.S. today.
+A sole proprietorship is the most common form of business organization in the U.S. and includes over 23 million people.
+This type of business represents 73 percent of all businesses in the U.S. today.

 A sole proprietor business is the easiest business type to start and operate.
-You don't need to formally register your business with your state, like corporations or LLCs do.
-But there are some disadvantages to a sole proprietor business, which are discussed here, as well as information about the differences between sole proprietors and other types of businesses.
+You don't need to formally register your business with your state, unlike corporations or LLCs.
+Some disadvantages exist with a sole proprietor business, as well as information about the differences between sole proprietors and other types of businesses.

 One question that's often asked is the difference between a sole proprietor and an independent contractor.
-A small business can be both - a sole proprietor for the purpose of paying income taxes, and an independent contractor for the purpose of getting paid by companies for work.
-Read more about these two terms in this article.
+A small business can be both a sole proprietor for the purpose of paying income taxes and an independent contractor for the purpose of getting paid by companies for work.

-If you are a sole proprietor or you are considering starting a sole proprietorship, find out more about this business form,
+If you are a sole proprietor or you have considered starting a sole proprietorship, find out more about this business form.